 About: Overview: Who takes the HSAs?

 All students who entered 9th grade in or after 2005 are required to take and pass the HSAs to receive a Maryland High School Diploma, including students in special education, English language learners (ELLs), and students with 504 plans.
-(Students who entered 9th grade in or before 2004 are required only to take the HSAs.)
+Students may also satisfy the HSA graduation requirement by achieving the required combined score of 1208 or successfully completing the Bridge Plan for Academic Validation (see questions 20 and 21 later in this section).

 Testing Students with Special Needs